datalad/datalad/README.md

 # DataLad

-DataLad aims to deliver a data distribution.
-Original motive was to provide a platform for harvesting data from online portals and exposing collected data in a readily-usable form from [Git-annex] repositories, while fetching data load from the original data providers.
+DataLad aims to make data management and data distribution more accessible.
+To do that it stands on the shoulders of Git and Git-annex to deliver a decentralized system for data exchange.
+This includes automated ingestion of data from online portals, and exposing it in readily usable form as Git(-annex) repositories, so-called datasets.
+The actual data storage and permission management, however, remains with the original data providers.

 # Status

-It is currently in a heavy initial development mode to establish core functionality which could be used by others.
-Codebase is rapidly growing, functionality is usable for many use-cases but not yet officially released to public since its organization and configuration will be a subject for a considerable reorganization and standardization.
-Primary purpose of the development is to catch major use-cases and try to address them to get a better understanding of the ultimate specs and design.
+DataLad is under rapid development to establish core functionality.
+The while the code base is still growing the focus is increasingly shifting towards robust and safe operation with a sensible API.
+There has been no major public release yet, as organization and configuration are still subject of considerable reorganization and standardization.
+However, DataLad is, in fact, usable today and user feedback is always welcome.

 See [CONTRIBUTING.md](CONTRIBUTING.md) if you are interested in internals and/or contributing to the project.